nowshad-hasan/interview-preparation/preperations/android.md

 ### Permissions

 * What are the different protection levels in permission?
 [Developer android](https://developer.android.com/guide/topics/permissions/overview)
+ * <b>Normal</b> - A lower-risk permission that gives requesting applications access to isolated application-level features, with minimal risk to other applications, the system, or the user.
+The system automatically grants this type of permission to a requesting application at installation, without asking for the user's explicit approval.
+ * <b>Dangerous</b> - A higher-risk permission.
+Any dangerous permissions requested by an application may be displayed to the user and require confirmation before proceeding, or some other approach may be taken to avoid the user automatically allowing the use of such facilities.
+ * <b>Signature</b> - A permission that the system grants only if the requesting application is signed with the same certificate as the application that declared the permission.
+If the certificates match, the system automatically grants the permission without notifying the user or asking for the user's explicit approval.
+ * <b>SignatureOrSystem</b> - A permission that the system grants only to applications that are in the Android system image or that are signed with the same certificate as the application that declared the permission.</br>
 ### Native Programming

 * What is the NDK and why is it useful?
 [MindOrks](https://www.youtube.com/watch?v=iljxHVt7Arc)